ibm-cloud-docs/openwhisk/prep.md

     **Example output**

-    ```
+    ```sh
     ok: got action seaborn
     https://us-south.functions.cloud.ibm.com/api/v1/web/<namespace_ID>/default/seaborn
     ```
     {: screen}

-12. Copy and paste the URL into your browser to see the generated joint plot.
+13. Copy and paste the URL into your browser to see the generated joint plot.
 Refresh the page to invoke the action and generate a new plot.

 You can use this method of building custom Docker images to install large dependencies rather than packaging them with your app.
 {: tip}